ricklentz/deep-reinforcement-learning/p2_continuous-control/report.md

 ### Hyperparameters
-A learning rate of 1e-4 on each fully connected layer.
+A learning rate of 1e-4 was used for each fully connected layer.
 A Tau value of .001 and Gamma of .99 were also used.
 Batch size was increased to 128 and the replay buffer size was left at 1e5.
 Ornstein-Uhlenbeck noise parameters of 0.15 for Theta and 0.2 for Sigma were also left unchanged.

 ## Results and Future Work